≡ Menu

 How to Implement Question and Answer Sessions in the Classroom

-If you can learn how to implement question and answer sessions in your classroom, you will test students’ comprehension of lessons quickly while maintaining students’ focus and attention.
+If you can learn how to implement question-and-answer sessions in your classroom, you will quickly test students’ comprehension of lessons while maintaining their focus and attention.

-Question and answer sessions will let you know where your students are in terms of their understanding of lesson concepts.
+Question-and-answer sessions will let you know where your students are in terms of their understanding of lesson concepts.
 Sometimes, however, these sessions can go flat.
-Students can tune out, opt-out, or play dumb as a way of getting out of participating.
+Students can tune out, opt out, or play dumb to avoid participating.

-As a teacher, trainer, or any other educator, you will know it is important to improve student question and answer sessions if they are not working.
+As a teacher, trainer, or other educator, you will know that improving student question-and-answer sessions is essential.
 These Q&A sessions are an important part of classroom lessons.

 First, let’s discuss…